Technology Safety training and professional development

 For government agencies and other companies interested in our training please contact us for a quotation.

-Download our PU Calendar 2023 with training dates for January to June 2023 here: PUCalendar A4 Format
+Download our PU Calendar 2024 with training dates for July to December 2024 here: PU Calendar A4 Format

 Understanding Stalkerware

 This 90-minute webinar provides frontline SADFV workers with an overview of stalkerware and how it is currently deployed in DFV on both computers and mobile devices.
-Participants will learn how to potentially distinguish whether stalkerware or other forms of technology are being used and some practical steps and advice in relation to assisting victim-survivors with risk and safety planning around stalkerware, and much more.
+Participants will learn how to distinguish whether stalkerware or other forms of technology are being used, some practical steps and advice concerning assisting victim-survivors with risk and safety planning around stalkerware, and much more.

 Information about the training: